frostedechoes/canneddragons/2022/tumblr.md

 ---
 Draft: no
+Summary: Kaitlyn Tiffany profiles the changes in Tumblr over the years.
 Tags: tech
 ---

+# The Rise and Fall of Tumblr

 Over the past few years, I've read a handful of pieces on the rise and fall of Tumblr, but [this one by Kaitlyn Tiffany](https://www.theatlantic.com/technology/archive/2022/02/tumblr-internet-legacy-survival/621419/) was still worth taking in.
 One thing that stood out to me immediately was the account of former CEO Jeff D’Onofrio, who replaced founder David Karp, left under a cloud of secrecy in January.
 Matt Mullenweg of Tumblr owner Automattic says that he didn't announce the departure for D'Onofrio's "privacy and safety."